 Even the most stable and well-constructed buildings may become compromised during a renovation or alteration project.
 Whenever a building’s load-bearing walls or underpinnings are taken out during a renovation, it is necessary to erect a shoring system.
 The shoring will be used to safely stabilize the affected area while the renovation process is being completed.

 Preventing Collapse of Tunnel Openings

 Underground construction projects require additional safety measures to prevent hazards and harm to workers.
-When a tunnel is being constructed, a contractor may use shoring to make sure that the opening of the tunnel is supported and protected from accidental collapse.
+When a tunnel is being constructed, a contractor may use shoring to support and protect from accidental collapse.
 When shoring is used during tunnel projects, it can help save lives.

 To set up a shoring rental for your upcoming project in Washington, D.C., Maryland, or Virginia, contact Scaffold Resource.
-For more than 40 years, we have provided our customers with scaffolding and shoring solutions that are safe, stable, and secure.
-For more information about the advantages of working with our scaffold and shoring company, be sure to give us a call at (301) 768-4684.
+We have provided scaffolding and shoring solutions that are safe, stable, and secure.
+For more information about our scaffold and shoring company, call us today at (301) 768-4684.

 Contact us at 301-924-7223 or email us at firstname.lastname@example.org.
 Also, follow us on Facebook, LinkedIn, and Twitter, and Pinterest for news and updates on our events and trends in the scaffolding and construction industry.